maxmeli123/Raspberry-Mods/README.md

 # Raspberry-Mods
-A set of mods and bash scripts for Raspberry PI
+A set of mods and bash scripts for Raspberry PI.